MetaTrader 4 vs MetaTrader 5

 Algorithmic Trading and Strategy Testing

-Both platforms support Expert Advisors that can open, manage, and close trades automatically based on programmed rules.
+Both MT4 and MT5 include Expert Advisors that can open, manage, and close trades automatically based on programmed rules.
 The difference lies in the tools available to build and test those strategies.

 MT4’s strategy tester runs single-currency backtests on historical data using a single processing thread.
 For straightforward forex strategies, this works adequately.
 For complex strategies that involve multiple timeframes or require large historical datasets, the testing process is slow.